CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-SQLMI-Disconnected.md

    ![](images/SQL_q2.PNG "Confirm")

 1. Open the Azure portal and validate that the backup file created in the previous step is visible in the Blob container.
-For this, you have to go to the storage account and click on the container button and then open the arccontainer to view the backup file.
+For this, you have to go to the storage account and click on the container button and then open the **Arccontainer** to view the backup file.

    ![](images/sqlquery2.png "Confirm")

 **Step 2: Restore the database from Azure blob storage to Azure SQL Managed instance - Azure Arc**

-1. Navigate back to Azure Data Studio, login and connect to the Azure SQL Managed instance - Azure Arc if not already .
+1. Navigate back to Azure Data Studio, login and connect to the Azure SQL Managed instance - Azure Arc if not already.

 1. Expand the System Databases, right-click on the master database, and select New Query.